DennisPing/TCP-IP-Raw-Sockets/README.md

 # TCP/IP Raw Sockets

-Matthew Jones
-Dennis Ping

 ## Overview

 **TL;DR - Make an HTTP GET request from scratch; from the network layer to the application layer.**

 This project was originally done in Python and converted to Go for self-learning purposes.

 This program called `rawhttpget` takes one URL, downloads the target URL page, and saves it into the current directory.
-The TCP/IP network stack are custom implemented, and all incoming & outgoing data packets utilize raw sockets.
+The TCP/IP network stack is custom implemented, and all incoming & outgoing data packets utilize raw sockets.
 Due to the low-level details and bitwise operations of this project, unit testing was done to ensure correctness.
 Manual debugging was also done on Wireshark.

 ## Requirements